Reduce Light Pollution: Top 9 Strategies

 7. Avoid Using Lights in the Blue Spectrum

-9. For Coastal Areas, Use Wildlife-friendly Lighting
+9. For Coastal Areas, Use Wildlife-Friendly Lighting

-The International Dark-Sky Association ( IDA )
+The International Dark-Sky Association (IDA)

-- Lighting Advice
+- Lighting design guidance